 - Bed Wetting after being toilet trained

-- New or unusual fears of certain people or places
+- New or unusual fears of specific people or places

 - Thinks of self or body as disgusting, dirty, or bad

 Each child’s response is different and can occur at varying degrees.
 One method we use is Cognitive Behavior Therapy.
-We talk with the child to help them put a name to what they feel, so they can begin to understand it.
-We help guide the child through what they should do in certain situations.
+First, we talk with the child to help them put a name to what they feel, so they can begin to understand it.
+Then, we help guide the child through what they should do in certain situations.
 For example:

 Therapist: “What should we do when we feel too angry to listen to the teacher’s directions?”